Finistere: tourism and sightseeing

-With an extensive and often very scenic coastline and numerous small fishing villages and coastal islands to explore it is easy to see why Finistere is so popular with visitors, both from France and overseas.
+With an extensive and often very scenic coastline and numerous small fishing villages and coastal islands to explore as well as historic towns and villages it is easy to see why Finistere is so popular with visitors.
 It is a little harder to reach than some parts of Brittany, but well worth the effort!

-Finistere has more than 1000 kilometres of coastline, and there is a wide range of beaches and coastal scenery to enjoy as well as the chance to visit some of the popular islands just off the mainland.
+Finistere has more than 1000 kilometres of coastline, and there is a wide range of beaches and coastal scenery, towns and villages to enjoy as well as the chance to visit some of the popular islands just off the mainland.

-Remember to also allow time to venture inland to explore the countryside.
+Although the coast is the big attraction remember to also allow time to venture inland to explore the countryside!

-Most visits will concentrate on just a small part of the department so that you have plenty of time to explore, so to help you plan your travel we have divided our guides into three separate regions, with a selection of the highlights to explore in each:
+Because of the size of Finistere and the slow roads most visits will concentrate on just a small part of the department to give you have plenty of time to explore, so to help you plan your travel we have divided our guides into three separate regions, with a selection of the highlights to explore in each.